jacksanford1/mysite/content/posts/funniest-friend.md

 ### Longest Continuous Laughter {#back}

 This award goes to Joey.
-Joey made the audience laugh for a full 30 seconds straight when going through his fake resume skills with Phoebe in "The One Where Joey Speaks French."
+Joey made the audience laugh for a full 30 seconds straight when going through his fake resume skills with Phoebe in "The One Where Joey Speaks French" (S10E13).
 He wrote that he could chug a gallon of milk in under 10 seconds on his resume.
 Phoebe called him out.
 He immediately went to the fridge and grabbed a gallon of milk and proceeded to “chug” (i.e. spill down the front of his shirt) for a full 30 seconds.
 Peak Joey moment.

 ![Joey chugging milk](https://media.giphy.com/media/BLZVQ73Gl53Ak/giphy.gif)